-Beliefs and worship in Midianite Yahwism
+Beliefs and worship in early Yahwism

 Beliefs

-Midianite worship was aniconic meaning that they did not use images to represent God.
-According to Prof Israel Knohl, the Israelite prohibition against idolatry may originate with the Midianites.
-He notes that biblical Kina (now Horvat Uza) which was inhabited by Kenites did not contain images or figurines.
-Knohl mentions that the Midianites shared a temple in Timnah with the Egyptians.
-When the Egyptians left, the Midianites made the site religiously acceptable by destroying the images of the Egyptian goddess Hathor.
+The Israelite prohibition against idolatry may also originate with the Midianites.
+The Midianites shared a mining temple in Timnah with the Egyptians.
+When the Egyptians left, the Midianites made the site religiously acceptable by destroying the images of the Egyptian goddess Hathor and erecting imageless masseboth inside the shrine.
+Keni (now Horvat ‘Uza) which was inhabited by Kenites also did not contain figurines.

 Worship and rituals